nmn/react-timeago/README.md

 ## Usage:

 React-timeago is a very simple component that takes a date prop and returns a span with live updating date in a time-ago format.
-The date will update every second for a minute, every minute for the next 5 minutes, Every 5 minutes for the hour, Every hour for a day, every day after that, and so on.
+The date will update only as often as needed.
+For timestamps below a minute away — every second, for timestamps up to 5 minutes away — every hour, and so on.

 React-TimeAgo does the minimum amount of updates necessary.